 You can search our tracking list or download it as a pdf using the links below.
 You can obtain our Element Occurrence data by submitting a data request.
 If you have observations of tracked species that you would like to share with us please see our data submission page.
 Search by element type and/or county.
 Choose "All Elements" and "Statewide" to view the full tracking list.

 NOTE: You can access FNAI field guide accounts, which are available for a selection of the species we track, by clicking on the species name in the search results.
+Field guide pages for a limited number of non-tracked species are available using the "Include non-tracked species" selection.

 A collection of previous Tracking List Element Change Reports and Complete Tracking Lists by year.
 Select a report year with the boxes and click the "Show Report" button to view the report.